-Usuyaki tamago (Japanese egg crepe) is a paper-thin cooked omelet and we often use it to wrap Temari Sushi. (right picture below)
+Usuyaki Tamago (薄焼き玉子) is a paper-thin cooked omelet (before thinly slicing to make Kinshi Tamago).
+We often use it to wrap Temari Sushi.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - In a bowl, beat the eggs with the whisk and add the rest of ingredients until well combined.

 - Strain the egg mixture through a sieve at least one time to get a silky smooth texture.

 - Heat a non-stick pan on medium heat.
 Prepare a moisten towel and place on countertop.
 Dip a small piece of paper towel in vegetable oil and apply a thin layer on the pan.

 - Before it gets too hot, pour a small amount of the egg mixture into the pan and quickly swirl it around by tilting the pan in all directions.
 You will know how much egg mixture is required to get the perfect thickness by practicing a couple of times.

 - Then turn off the heat and cover.
 Transfer the pan on top of the wet towel to stop browning the egg.

 - Keep the lid on for 1-2 minutes or until the egg is solidified.
 The edges are drier so you can use a chopstick or spatula to lift the egg.
 It should come off nicely.
 If egg is not cooked completely, then flip the egg and cook on low heat for a little bit.